 If you move abroad, you will no longer have the right to Danish child and youth benefit.

-If you are still working in Denmark, are a Danish pensioner, are posted abroad and covered by the Danish social security system, contact Udbetaling Danmark.
+If you are still working in Denmark, or are a Danish pensioner, or are posted abroad and covered by the Danish social security system, contact Udbetaling Danmark.

 If you have any questions, please fill in our contact form.